 I had to give the Vegan thing a try.

 Here is what I learned going Vegan for a week.

 I began to consider a Vegan experiment after watching the “What the Health” documentary – which is basically a Vegan propaganda film.
 The newest Vegan film, called The Game Changers, got my attention as well.

 My thought process goes a little something like this.

 I like vegan meals, and always have.

-Cafe Gratitude is a favorite of mine.
 I’ve heard very smart longevity doctors, like Peter Attia, talk about how we should only eat as much protein as our bodies need to maintain muscle mass.
 Even the most hardened Paleo guys and girls will concede that a Vegan diet can be a great short term detox.
-Add to that the very real dangers of our industrial meat torture chambers and I decided to give the vegan diet a try for one week.
+Add to that the very real horrors of our industrial meat torture chambers and I decided to give the vegan diet a try for one week.

 See also: Can Vegans get enough Vitamin A?

 Lesson #1 – Going Vegan Can Feel Amazing